kaisky89/songselect-to-onsong/README.md

    * - `file` (default): Download as *.onsong file
    * - `console`: Output in browsers console
    * - `newTab`: Opens result in new tab
-   */
+   * - `returnValue`: Returns the string as the function return */
   output: 'file',
 })